cloudentity/cloudentity-auth-js/README.md

       idTokenName: 'your_org_access_token', // optional; defaults to '{tenantId}_{authorizationServerId}_id_token'
   });
   ```

+  In most cases, either `domain` **or** `baseUrl` can be used to generate all required URLs.
+However, it is possible to supply the full URL in the config for each use case:
+  - Authorization: `authorizationUri`
+  - Token: `tokenUri`
+  - User Info: `userInfoUri`
+  - Logout via Revoke Token: `logoutUri`

+  Be aware that if using these custom URL values, neither `domain` nor `baseUrl` values should be supplied in the config; otherwise, they will take priority (`domain` takes highest priority in such cases).

   > Note: By default, PKCE authorization flow is used.
 Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityAuth (this is not recommended).